Jossyboydgenius/Jossyboydgenius/README.md

 * 🌍  I'm based in Nigeria.
 * ✉️  You can contact me at [jossyboydgenius@gmail.com](mailto:jossyboydgenius@gmail.com)
 * 🚀  I'm currently working on something amazing, I can't disclose it yet.
 I'm sorry. 😞
-* 🧠  I'm learning Flutter.
+* 🧠  I'm learning Flutter and other programming languages.
 * 🤝  I'm open to collaborating on any interesting projects.
 * ⚡  I'm called TechApostle.